Skip to main content

 • Lack of exercise

 Alexander called community health “the intersection of healthcare, economics and social interaction.”
-In addition to the health impacts on individuals, chronic health conditions impact entire communities economically and economically.
+In addition to the health impacts on individuals, chronic health conditions impact entire communities economically.
 For instance, according to the CDC:

 Of course, not every disease or chronic health condition is preventable.
 But everyone’s lifestyle choices can affect their risk factors.
 Health education specialists work to ensure you have the information to inform those choices and know the potential impact of certain behaviors.